Chronic traumatic encephalopathy in sports: Boxing

 The introduction of CTE and its relationship with Boxing began in 1928 when Dr. Harrison Stanford Martland discovered Punch Drunk Syndrome, the first label for Chronic Traumatic Encephalopathy, in boxers.
 Symptoms of CTE were often reported in boxers but unfortunately many boxers diagnosed with Punch Drunk Syndrome, Dementia Pugilistica, or CTE did not donate their brains for autopsy review.
 In 2005 approximately 77 years after its discovery there were fewer than 50 cases of brains with CTE found post mortem.

+British physician A.H.
+Roberts performed one of the first clinical assessments of traumatic encephalopathy in athletes in 1969.
+Such an assessment focused on retired professional boxers in the United Kingdom.
+Roberts drew a sample of 250 retired boxers from a total pool of 16,781 registered with the British Boxing Board of Control between 1929 and 1955.
+Of the 250, 224 were successfully studied; 16 had died, 9 had emigrated, and 1 refused to participate.

+Roberts found that 17% of the boxers showed signs of neurological damage consistent with traumatic encephalopathy.
+Of these, 11% were classified as having a mild form of the condition, while 6% were identified with a more severe presentation.
+Roberts also noted that the severity of symptoms correlated with the length of a boxer's career and the number of matches they had participated in.
+He also noted that a small subset of boxers experienced progression of Parkinsonian symptoms.

-Here are notable cases of Dementia Pugilistica, Punch Drunk Syndrome, and Chronic Traumatic Encephalopathy in deceased boxers: Nathan Ehrlich, Jack Doyle, Ad Wolgast, Joe Grim, Del Fontaine, Jimmy Ellis (boxer), Jerry Quarry, and Jimmy Young (boxer), Bobby Chacon, Mike Quarry, Emile Griffith, Willie Pep, and Billy Conn.
+Notable cases of Dementia Pugilistica, Punch Drunk Syndrome, and Chronic Traumatic Encephalopathy in deceased boxers are Nathan Ehrlich, Adílson Rodrigues, Jack Doyle, Ad Wolgast, Joe Grim, Del Fontaine, Jimmy Ellis, Jerry Quarry, and Jimmy Young, Bobby Chacon, Mike Quarry, Emile Griffith, Willie Pep, and Billy Conn.

-Other cases of Boxers who have been speculated to have experienced CTE but not ever diagnosed with the condition were: “Terrible” Terry McGovern (boxer), Battling Nelson “the Durable Dane”, Muhammad Ali, Sugar Ray Robinson, Fritzie Zivic, Meldrick Taylor, and Rocky Graziano.
+Other cases of Boxers who have been speculated to have experienced CTE but not ever diagnosed with the condition were: "Terrible" Terry McGovern, Battling Nelson "the Durable Dane", Muhammad Ali, Sugar Ray Robinson, Fritzie Zivic, Meldrick Taylor, and Rocky Graziano.

-Boxers currently living with the symptoms of CTE as of 2021: “Irish” Micky Ward, Alan Blyweiss “The Rock”, Wilfred Benitez, and Herol Graham.
+Boxers currently living with the symptoms of CTE as of 2021: "Irish" Micky Ward, Alan Blyweiss "The Rock", Wilfred Benitez, and Herol Graham.